contemplatingpenguin/TraderJoe/README.md

 The objective of this study was to comprehend the performance of the Paroli system when implemented in an already robust 20-40 SMA crossover technique, as well as in a wider scope to compare the algorithm against others in terms of metric performance.

+In the script, the balance is split into two accounts; capital and outstanding position size.
+Capital is the leftover balance (cash account) and is subject to 3% interest capital gain; outstanding position size is the balance invested into stock, not subject to 3%.

-This current version runs on historical data, taking $APPL for study.
+This current version runs on historical data, taking $AAPL for study.
 Scraping live data from APIs can be expensive (hardware & software)!

 ### Usage
 The user defined variables are detailed in the Starting Varible section.